jfreeland01/Pipeline_ATACSeq/README.md

 # -j    number of threads
 # -q    phred quality score threshold (q of 20 keeps bases with 99% accuracy)
 # -O    minimum overlap between the adapter sequence and the read required for the adapter to be trimmed
-# -m    mimimum read length rquired to be kept after trimming
+# -m    minimum read length rquired to be kept after trimming
 # -o    output file for the trimmed forward reads (R1)
 # -p    output file for the trimmed reverse reads (R2)